QueryClick/lunch-and-learn/session-two/README.md

 # Lunch and Learn: Session Two

 ## Disclaimer
 The code in this repository was developed for a training session within QueryClick.
-Feel free to use the code, but you probably shouldn't use anything in production before testing.
+Feel free to use the code, but you **shouldn't** use anything in production before testing.
 This was all created for training and was developed quickly.

 This file has three parts:
 1. [Documentation](#Documentation)